tsackton/taelgarverse/docs/people/dunmari/kaleha.md

 </div>

+:octicons-location-24:{ .lg .middle } Met by the [Dunmar Fellowship](<../pcs/dunmar-fellowship/dunmar-fellowship.md>) on July 1st, 1748 in [Tokra](<../../gazetteer/greater-dunmar/realms/dunmar/central-dunmar/tokra/tokra.md>), [Dunmar](<../../gazetteer/greater-dunmar/realms/dunmar/dunmar.md>)

-The head priest of the primary Dunmari temple in Tokra, a position that primarily involves serving as the main civil administrator for the city.
+The head priest of the primary Dunmari temple in [Tokra](<../../gazetteer/greater-dunmar/realms/dunmar/central-dunmar/tokra/tokra.md>), a position that primarily involves serving as the main civil administrator for the city.
+She is a fair and talented administrator, dedicated to [Sonkar](<../../cosmology/gods/incorporeal-gods/dunmari/sonkar.md>).